-I first discovered Colcannon on a trip to Dublin, Ireland - you can read about the trip and my visit to the Merrion Hotel on One for the Table's site:
+Every Irish family has its own colcannon recipe, since it's a classic comfort food in Ireland.
+I first discovered this unique potato dish on a trip to Dublin - you can read about the trip and my visit to the Merrion Hotel on One for the Table's site:

 Colcannon (Irish Mashed Potatoes with Cabbage)